ZerlGray/TSP-DRL_an-intro/README.md

-# combinatorial optimization with DL/RL: IPython tutorials
+# Combinatorial optimization with DRL: IPython tutorials
 This tutorial demonstrates technique to solve combinatorial optimization problems such as the well-known travelling salesman problem.
 The method was presented in the paper [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/abs/1611.09940).

 The Algorithm applies the pointer network architecture wherein an attention mechanism is fashioned to point to elements of an input sequence, allowing a decoder to output said elements.
 The network is trained by reinforcement learning using an actor-critic method.